 Note: Due to water conditions, we may substitute a Shennong Stream boat tour if the Goddess Stream is not available.

 Mist-shrouded peaks loom above the winding Yangtze for miles as you cruise through the Three Gorges region.
 Every view is a picture straight out of China’s iconic watercolor illustrations.
 A stop at Shibao Pagoda, built into the side of a steep hill that is now an island as a result of rising waters from the Three Gorges Dam, offers you a colorful encounter with some unusual legends.
 The Captain’s Farewell Dinner caps off your cruise.

-Disembark in Chongqing and transfer to the airport for your flight to Guilin.
-Poets have long paid tribute to Guilin’s amazing natural beauty, and poetry will come to life in the rainbow-colored stalactites and stalagmites of the Reed Flute Cave - crystal dragons and castles.
+Poets have long paid tribute to Guilin’s amazing natural beauty, and poetry will come to life in the rainbow-colored stalactites and stalagmites of the Reed Flute Cave—crystal dragons and castles.
 What will you see?
-Let your imagination roam in this fantastic natural wonder.
+Let you imagination roam in this fantastic natural wonder.
 Then, taste history at a plantation that grew tea for Ming emperors.